Learn something new every day More Info... by email

-In some cases, certain conditions are associated with alopecia.
+In some cases, certain conditions are associated with hair loss.
 Many autoimmune diseases, like lupus and AIDS can cause hair loss.
 At other times, too much thyroid, or hypothyroidism is responsible for hair loss.
-Fungal conditions like ringworm may also result in alopecia.
+Fungal conditions like ringworm may also result in baldness.
 Those suffering from eczema may experience some hair loss as well.

 Certain medications are associated with hair loss.
 This is particularly the case with drugs used for chemotherapy.
 Generally when chemotherapy ends, hairs regrow.
 Other medications that may cause hair loss include:

 This is by no means an exhaustive list of potential drugs that can cause alopecia.
 Further, these medications have a risk factor for causing hair loss, but not all people will experience baldness.
 In many cases, taking the risk is worth it, because the benefits of using the medication are quite high.

 Hair loss may further be caused by patients who suffer from an illness called Trichotillomania.
 In this condition people have an impulse to pluck out their own hair.
 This condition is a compulsion, and thus generally cannot be resisted.
 Like cutting, it is thought that patients may pluck out more hair in response to external stressors.
 The plucking can cause injury to the hair shafts so that hair regrowth is difficult.